anoma/anoma/USAGE.md

 # How this works

-There are three parties in this setup: the anoma node, the anoma client, and a third party client.
+There are three parties in this setup: the Anoma node, the Anoma client, and a third party client.
 The Anoma client serves the purpose of taking in requests from the third party client and relaying them to an arbitrary Anoma node.